socomsystems/documentation/user_manual/files/access_webgui.rst

 -------------------------------------------------

 Federated Cloud Sharing allows you to mount file shares from remote Nextcloud servers, and manage them just like a local share.
-In Nextcloud 9 the process for creating a new sharing link is easier and more streamlined.
+In cyfrSpaces 9 the process for creating a new sharing link is easier and more streamlined.
 See :doc:`federated_cloud_sharing` to learn to how to create and connect to new Federated Cloud shares.